-Click on any image for a slide show, scroll down for written description . . .
+Click on any image for a slideshow, scroll down for a written description . . .

-The Woodstock Opera House, built in 1890 and listed on the National Register, is a centerpiece of the historic town square.
-The addition, shoe-horned into a tight site, provides much needed support space for this thriving institution.
-The design strategy was to create a building that stands alone, blends into the streetscape and does not detract from the historic structure.
-The interior contains 9000 s.f. on a complicated series of six levels.
+The interior contains 9,000 s.f. on a complicated series of six levels.
 A new stair links all the levels and provides an additional means of egress from the auditorium.
-The freight elevator provides access and accessibility to the stage and replaces the previous hoist system.
-The stage level provides expanded staging space.
+The new large freight elevator provides a direct connection to the stage door/street, theater workshop; provides accessibility to the stage and replaces the previous hoist system.
+The stage level provides expanded staging/wing space (which was almost non-existent in the original building).
 The mezzanine level expands the dressing room area and provides production offices.
-Period restrooms off the upper lobby alleviate a shortage in the building.
-The café functions as a multi-purpose space for a variety of functions as well as offering food service on performance night.
+New period restrooms, which match the historic interiors of the opera house and are accessed from the upper lobby, alleviate a shortage in the building.
+At grade, on the square, the café acts as a multi-purpose space for a variety of functions: expanded lobby, pre- and post-function space, and an intimate performance venue.

 Project Manager for the project from Design Development through construction.
 Acted as principal contact with the client and contractor; led the design team and performed construction administration tasks.

 For another community based civic project, the Driftless Historium, a local history museum, Go Here.
 For information on other related work (Libraries, Schools, Civic and Public projects), visit go to my Projects Page.